Sorry for Trolling

 At that point, I thought it would make a difference.
 It did, in a way, by helping me perfect my argument.
 I was in my mid 20’s at that point, learning about different things.

 Regardless, I was making money off of a few of my websites.
 It was good money actually.
-But I still had issues with my drivers license, and living in Los Angeles at the time, it was hard to get around such a large, sprawling city.
+Still had issues with my drivers license, and living in Los Angeles at the time, it was hard to get around such a large, sprawling city.

 Where is the Opportunity Now?